getgrav/grav-learn/pages/01.basics/02.requirements/docs.md

 ## Web Servers

+Grav is so simple and versatile, that you don't even need a web server to run it.
+You can actually run it directly off the built-in `router.php` PHP tool as long as you're running PHP 5.5.9 or later.
+This is a useful way to check a Grav install and perform some brief development, but is **not** recommended for a live site or even for advanced development tasks.
+We've outlined how in our [Installation guide](../installation#running-grav-with-the-built-in-php-webserver-using-routerphp).

 Even though technically you do not need a standalone Web server, it is better to run one, even for local development.
 Luckily there are many options depending on your platform:

 ### Mac